Posted on November 16, 2025

-Cities around the world are setting more ambitious climate goals and taking a closer look at how the places we build shape daily life.
-As the conversation about embodied carbon and sustainable development grows, planners and policymakers are increasingly aware that land use decisions made today will influence how communities live, grow, and adapt for generations.
+As cities set more ambitious climate goals, they are also reexamining how the places we build shape daily life.
+As conversations about embodied carbon and sustainable development grow, planners and policymakers are increasingly aware that land use decisions made today will influence how communities live, grow, and adapt for generations.

-A new guide and workbook, Embodying Justice in the Built Environment: Just and Equitable Land Use Transitions, offers cities a practical way to approach these decisions with clarity and care.
-Created through a collaboration led by the Carbon Neutral Cities Alliance (CNCA), the resource invites cities to look beyond technical standards and consider the values, histories, and lived experiences that define a place.
+A new guide and workbook, Embodying Justice in the Built Environment: Just and Equitable Land Use Transitions, offers cities a practical framework for approaching these decisions with clarity and care.
+Created through a collaboration led by the Carbon Neutral Cities Alliance (CNCA), the resource invites cities to move beyond technical standards and metrics alone and instead engage with the values, histories, and lived experiences that define a place.

 One of the guide’s authors is Assistant Professor Dylan Stevenson, a faculty member in the Department of Urban Design and Planning and of Prairie Band Potawatomi Nation and Citizen Potawatomi Nation descent.
-Stevenson’s work examines how planning decisions and governance structures shape access, opportunity, and identity across generations.
-For him, justice-centered land use transitions begin with an honest acknowledgment of how past policies continue to shape communities.
+Stevenson’s research examines how planning decisions and governance structures shape access, opportunity, and identity across generations.

 “Unintended harms from past policies continue to affect communities, which makes acknowledging that history essential,” Stevenson said.
 “Repair is possible, and cities have practical pathways to do this work.
 Stronger relationships, real community input, and long-term thinking all lead to better outcomes.
 Justice and climate neutrality are not competing goals.
 Integrating them creates more effective and more equitable transitions.”